‘We just have to heal a different way’: Santa Fe, Parkland diverge after school shootings

 State lawmakers pushed Abbott to hold a special legislative session on gun violence, since the Texas Legislature is not scheduled to meet again until next year.
 But with Texas Republicans in charge of state government, there’s little expectation that proposals to restrict guns will come from the sessions.
 In contrast, just weeks after the Parkland shooting, Florida’s Republican-controlled legislature passed a bill raising the purchase age for guns to 21, and Gov. Rick Scott signed it into law; Scott is the Republican U.S. Senate nominee challenging the Democratic incumbent, Bill Nelson, in November.

-Texas State Rep. Jason Villalba, a Republican and a strong supporter of gun rights, said in an interview with Houston Public Radio that he wants to see a range of issues discussed, including school security, mental health and access to guns.
+Texas State Rep. Chris Turner, who chairs the House Democratic Caucus, said in an interview with Houston Public Radio that he wants to see a range of issues discussed, including school security, mental health and access to guns.
 He also said that “until Republicans are willing to take on the NRA and say that ‘we’re going to pass laws that you might not like but that we think are in the best interests of protecting our citizens,’ then it’s going to be hard to move forward.”

 There are some residents of Santa Fe who agree, though they often aren’t as vocal.

-Note: CORRECTION (May 23, 2018, 6:27 p.m.
-ET): A previous version of this article misattributed a quotation that criticized Republicans over their support for the NRA and called for a discussion of issues after the Santa Fe shooting.
-The remark was made by Texas State Rep. Chris Turner, not Rep. Jason Villalba.